List of Battlestar Galactica (2004 TV series) characters: Galen Tyrol

-Karl "Helo" Agathon
+Karl Agathon

-Karl Agathon, portrayed by Tahmoh Penikett, is an Electronic Countermeasures Officer, part of a two-person Colonial Raptor crew based on the Battlestar Galactica, and is paired with Sharon "Boomer" Valerii before the Cylon destruction of the Twelve Colonies.
+Karl Agathon, portrayed by Tahmoh Penikett, is an Electronic Countermeasures Officer and has the call sign Helo, is part of a two-person Colonial Raptor crew based on the Battlestar Galactica, and is paired with Sharon "Boomer" Valerii before the Cylon destruction of the Twelve Colonies.
 Stranding himself on the devastated planet Caprica so that Dr. Gaius Baltar can be rescued, he is unaware that Sharon is a Cylon model known as Number Eight, and subsequently falls in love with another copy of Sharon.

 Anastasia Dualla

 Anastasia "Dee" Dualla, portrayed by Kandyse McClure, is a communications NCO working in the CIC on board the Battlestar Galactica.
 She begins dating President Laura Roslin's aide Billy Keikeya, but eventually cheats on him with Viper pilot Lee Adama.
 Billy sees them together and confronts Dee, soon after which they are among a group held hostage by terrorists.
 Billy intervenes when Dee is about to be executed, saving her life and sacrificing his own.
 Dee pursues her relationship with Lee, eventually marrying him when the Fleet settles in New Caprica.
 The marriage is tested by their conflicting political beliefs and Lee's affair with Kara Thrace, and they eventually separate.
-In the uncertain time period immediately after discovering the radiation-soaked former home of the colonies, she commits suicide.
+In the uncertainty after discovering the radiation-soaked former home of the colonies, she commits suicide.